rufusclark/Satellite-Propagation-Toolkit/README.md

 Download the respective firmware for your device from [Pimoroni Firmware](https://github.com/pimoroni/pimoroni-pico/releases) under the assets section.

-Insert your device into your computer using a USB cable whilst pressing the BOOTSET button on the back of the Pico board.
+Insert your device into your computer using a USB cable whilst pressing the BOOTSET button on the back of the Pico board (Please note this button may be in a different place on custom boards, but should have the label BOOT or BOOTSET, if in doubt see youre board's documentation).

 Copy the downloaded file onto the Pico storage value on your computer.